School Council Introduction

 At West Ewell Primary School and Nursery we believe in the value of every child’s voice, regardless of their age.
 We have a School Council made up of 19 nominated children, representing each of the classes within our school from Nursery, through to Year 5.
 The School Council meets at least once every half term depending on the decisions that need making.

-Previous School Councillors have attended meetings and given feedback on improving school lunches, purchased games and resources to improve play times, introduced suggestion boxes in each classroom and run a school wide poster competition highlighting the importance of spaking out if you are worried.
+Previous School Councillors have attended meetings and given feedback on improving school lunches, purchased games and resources to improve play times, introduced suggestion boxes in each classroom and run a school wide poster competition highlighting the importance of speaking out if you are worried.

 This year’s elected School Council: